 In Europe, Romania is more developed in the area of women entrepreneurship than Germany, Austria or Slovenia, for example.
 EBW is part of the Interred Danube Region Program for women entrepreneurs and we’ve managed to share our experience and financial reports with 9 countries from the Danube Region.
+Are you looking for a quality 82.5 flange splined shaft?
+Here you can buy it at affordable prices.
 A disadvantage for us is the fact that a small number of businesses are profitable – a study from Keys Finance shows that only 10 percent of 650,000 companies are profitable.

 From your point of view, what are the main issues women are still facing in the Romanian business environment and why?

 We are living in a business environment which is shaped by men.
 They are more oriented towards making money, being competitive, while women are less aggressive in business and more interested in the community, society, teamwork.

 Sometimes it is hard for women to adopt this style of doing business.
 Secondly, we don’t have an infrastructure to support mothers in our society, with childcare and healthcare, and this is a real problem for a mother entrepreneur.
 Another social stereotype we’ve borrowed from our past is that we cannot work in teams or communities and women entrepreneurs tend to isolate themselves when they should be part of every Club or Hub in town for networking, business knowhow exchange and promoting their personal brand!
 And last but not least, women don’t have access to small financing programs as they start their business.